Attachments area

 nor depicted on the September 1946 Wabash River World Aeronautical Chart.

-Weiss was described as consisting of a single north/south 1,500' turf strip.
+The directory listed the owner as Harley Weiss, and described Weiss as having a single north/south 1,500' turf strip.

 The directory noted that the landing facilities of the adjacent Sylvan Beach Airport were also used.